-• Social equity dimensions of decarbonisation
+• social dimensions of climate change

-• Theories of social change and agency
+• theories of identity, place and agency

 • Dr Rebecca Colvin, Crawford School of Public Policy, ANU

 • Prof Sharon Friel, School of Regulation and Global Governance, ANU

 • Dr Ashley Schram, School of Regulation and Global Governance, ANU

 • Ngqangashe, Y., Goldman, S., Schram, A. and Friel, S. (2021).
 ‘A narrative review of regulatory governance factors that shape food and nutrition policies’, Nutrition Reviews, nuab023, DOI: https://doi-org.virtual.anu.edu.au/10.1093/nutrit/nuab023.